VamshiGVR/3D-Modelling____BLENDER/README.md

 # This repo is used to store DOS code

-## had ruleset name : tests is implemented
+## It contains ruleset name: "tests" is implemented